-An Opinionated Approach means we take a stand on hiring best practices and what matters most to setting our clients up for success.
+As hiring experts, we at CareerPlug have developed what we call our Opinionated Approach to hiring.
+This means we take a stand on hiring best practices and what matters most to setting our clients up for success.
 It also means that we invest in creating a playbook to success for our product users and a path to becoming hiring experts.
-That means we may not be the right partner for every company, and that’s okay.
+We may not be the right partner for every company, and that’s okay.

 Before you think about who you need to hire, step back and think about who you are as a company.

 Oftentimes, businesses make the mistake of putting off defining core values for some day far in the future, seeing it as unimportant to business decisions right now.
 But business experts like Simon Sinek argue that the opposite is true.
 Defining what you value now is key to growing your business in the right direction long-term.